donejs/donejs/docs/guide.md

 }
 ```

-We have a `menu` property which provides a `lunch` and `dinner` option (which should show in the tabs we set up in the previous chapter later).
-We want to be able to add and remove items from the order and also check if an item is in the order already, set a default order status (`new`) and be able to calculate the order total.
-For that to happen we need to create a new model at `pmo/models/order.js` with the following content:
+We have a `menu` property which provides a `lunch` and `dinner` option (which will show later inside the tabs we set up in the previous chapter later).
+We want to be able to add and remove items from the order, check if an item is in the order already, set a default order status (`new`), and be able to calculate the order total.
+For that to happen, we need to create a new model at `pmo/models/order.js` with the following content:

 ```js
 // pmo/models/order.js